SAULdigitalfabrication/benchparklet/README.md

 ## The Limerick Parklet
 This elective sought to improve an existing parklet bench design to make it easier and faster to assemble.
-The parametric bench exists as a set of 155 18mm Marine Plywood CNC cut panels, each of a different size and shape, connected by threaded bars, secured by bolts and separated using CNC cut Marine Plywood spacers of 18mm and 12mm thickness to produce a 30mm space between each panel.
+The parametric bench exists as a set of 155 18mm Marine Plywood CNC cut panels, each of a different size and shape, connected by threaded bars, secured by nuts and separated using CNC cut Marine Plywood spacers of 18mm and 12mm thickness to produce a 30mm space between each panel.
 As the design was before starting this project, the bench could only be assembled by approximately 3 people at a time and in one direction only.
 Due to the parametric nature of the bench, the threaded bars were each of a different length and needed to be cut.
 So an aim of the elective was to speed up the construction process and standardise the materials required as much as possible.

 ![Image of a Portion of the Bench](https://github.com/SAULdigitalfabrication/benchparklet/blob/master/IMG_2133.JPG)